Ethiopia

 Ethiopia is by some scientists believed as the birthplace of human kind.
 “Lucy” – one of the oldest hominid findings in the world – a skeleton of a female Australopithecus afarensis was discovered in 1974 at Hadar in the Awash Valley of Ethiopia’s Afar Depression.

-The governance and regions
+Governance and regions

 Ethiopia is a federal parliamentary republic.
 The Prime Minister is the head of the government.
 The parliament consists of two houses with 547 representations.
 The first parliament general election was held in 1995.
+This effort to choose a popular government did not succeed as the major opposition parties boycotted the election.

+This decision was much maligned by the national and international agencies who felt that the opposition participation could have been beneficial in the long run.
 Naturally, this led to the unilateral winning of the Ethiopian People’s Revolutionary Democratic Front.
 The government, which was installed as a result of this election, was headed by Negasso Gidada as the President.
 The new government perpetrated ethnic federalism through which of power and authority were handed over to the ethnic powers in the country.

 Presently, Ethiopia is divided into 9 administrative regions, which have semi-autonomous powers.
 The constitution also gives them the power to raise their own finances and spend it as per their wishes.
 The 9 regions or killoch are based on ethnic territoriality; Afar, Amhara, Benishangul-Gumuz, Gambela, Harari, Oromia, Somali, Southern Nations, Nationalities, and People’s Region and finally Tigray.